Nordgaren/Elden-Ring-Debug-Tool/README.md

 * Items are BY DEFAULT limited to only items that can be shared in multiplayer.
 You can turn this off with the checkbox in the panel next to the Give panel.

-* The panel on the right will become inventory viewer.
+* Panel on the right shows items currently in player inventory.

+* Added settings to local folder and added settings tab.

+* Added hotkeys tab in new settings tab.

+* Added a warning when the app starts up.

 ### Beta 0.4